augarrett/AUKTAVIANG_MINIPROJECT/README.md

 # Stelligent Mini-Project

 ### Problem
-Design, code, and test provisionng an environment in AWS.
+Design, code, and test provisioning an environment in AWS.
 The code needs to provision the environment resources and configure a web server.
 The home page should display a static HTML page with the words: "Automation for the People"

 ### Assumptions:
 - I assumed that this is a fresh AWS account with no configuration/setup outside of IAM user existing with a provisioned API credentials and full permissions to EC2.
-**Note: Normally would operate with a least priviledge model and only give access to the necessary service.
+**Note: Normally you want to operate with a least privilege model and only give access to the necessary AWS services.
 For instance granting full EC2 access gives the user access to ECS which is not needed.**
 - With those api credentials, store them in your path at **~/.aws/credentials**
-- Private key for access to EC2 instance during provisining and testing
+- Private key for access to EC2 instance during provisioning and testing
 - Linux/MacOS environment with docker in $PATH
-- User has NOPASSWD set for sudo
+- User is not required to supply sudo

 ### Design/Overview
 ---
 Use [terraform](https://www.terraform.io/) (an infrastructure as code tool) to create necessary AWS resources.
-1) Create vpc named "Main VPC"
+1) Create VPC named "Main VPC"
 2) Create internet gateway for VPC
 3) Create routing table for VPC
 4) Create subnet for VPC
 5) Create security groups to allow access
 6) Create a key pair from private key passed in
-7) Reach out to AWS to query for latest Ubuntu-16.04 ami in the default region
+7) Reach out to AWS to query for latest Ubuntu-16.04 AMI in the default region
 8) Create EC2 instance
-9) Create inventory file needed for ansible
+9) Create inventory file needed for Ansible

-Use ansible role **stelligent** to provision EC2 instance(s) created via terraform
+Use Ansible role **stelligent** to provision EC2 instance(s) created via terraform
 1) Use pre task to make sure python exists.
-Its needed for ansible
+Its needed for Ansible
 2) Copy Code to remote host (index.html, dockerfile, nginx.conf)
 3) Add docker gpg key, and install docker on host
-4) Enable stelligent service and gurantee it will always restart
+4) Enable stelligent service and guarantee it will always restart

-Use inspec to test AWS resources, provisioned ec2 instances(s), and control container
+Use Inspec to test AWS resources, provisioned EC2 instances(s), and control container
-1) After infra has been built, run the inspec profile to audit the correctness of our deployment
+1) After infra has been built, run the Inspec profile to audit the correctness of our deployment
 2) After the deployment has been created and verified, use the integration profile to check the host(s) if they have been provisioned correctly

 ### Pre-requisites:
 - git
+- curl
 - docker >= 17.12
     - [MacOSx Docker Install](https://docs.docker.com/docker-for-mac/install/)
     - [Ubuntu Docker Install](https://docs.docker.com/install/linux/docker-ce/ubuntu/)